top of page

 I could also include memories of my youngest cousin, who lived with my Grannie in her home during her childhood, that story will differ even further.
 She’ll know the day-to-day Grandma, especially at Gran’s end of life.

+To sum up, learn from the Kevin and Nick Jonas’s interview.
 Notice how they share other stories, and you gain great insight into both men from the perspectives of themselves and the other person.

 Apply those lessons to your family histories and see how transformative this tip becomes.